nathanl/authority/README.markdown

     link_to 'Edit Widget', edit_widget_path(@widget) if current_user.can_update?(@widget)

 If the user isn't allowed to edit widgets, they won't see the link.
-If they're nosy and try to hit the URL directly, they'll get a [Security Violation](#security_violations_and_logging).
+If they're nosy and try to hit the URL directly, they'll get a [Security Violation](#security_violations_and_logging) from the controller.

 <a name="security_violations_and_logging">
 ## Security Violations & Logging